UnstableDesign/A-Fabric-That-Remembers/README.md

 Behind the scenes, data is accumulated and logged every hour.
 It is only logged while the interface is running and the primary user is logged in.
 For viewing, all data points will be split into 50 regions, overtime, each segment of the history graph will represent a larger and larger portion of time.

 ## Acknowledgements
 This has been a collaborative project led by Laura Devendorf with weaving structure input by Sasha de Koninck, original network support by Shanel Wu and Emma Goodwill and documentation support by Mallory Benna and Nikita Menon.
+The project has been supported by Accenture Labs and will reside in their in gallery space.

 ## Read More and Demo Video